 We’re entering a new era of live streaming.
 Broadcast technology is now available to nearly anyone around the world.
 It’s relatively inexpensive, powerful, and disruptive.
 Everyone is now a content creator!

 However, look more closely at free offerings from Facebook and other providers.
 The features are not very compelling.
 They’re fine for basic streaming, but not enough for more advanced users.

-For people, businesses, or organizations that need greater quality, more features, video monetization, content control, privacy, reliable service, and so on, a professional streaming provider is the clear choice.
-Hopefully this article has helped explain to you the differences between these platforms.
+For people, businesses, or organizations that need greater quality, more features, video monetization, content control, privacy, reliable service, and so on, a professional streaming provider is a clear choice.
+Hopefully, this article has helped explain to you the differences between these platforms.

 We’re interested in hearing from you.
 Have you been using Facebook Live or YouTube Live streaming and compared them to professional platforms?
 What did you think?
 What features did you love or miss the most?
 Let us know in the comments—we love to hear from you!

 And if you want to try us for free, enjoy all our features for 30 days!